This mobile of feathery clouds will twist and turn in a gentle breeze. It even includes rain clouds with sparkling showers!

 - Use scissors to cut out the paper cloud patterns.

-- Place the paper cloud shapes on top of the Styrofoam boxes and trace around them with the pencil.
+- Place the paper cloud shapes on top of the Styrofoam boxes or cardboard and trace around them with the pencil.

-- Use the scissors to cut the cloud shapes from the Styrofoam.
+- Use the scissors to cut the cloud shapes from the Styrofoam or cardboard.

 - Find the cumulonimbus and nimbostratus cloud shapes.
 These are the two types of rain clouds.
 To make rain, fold the mylar shred in half and tape the pieces to the bottom of the cloud.